mauroservienti/milestone.github.io/_posts/we-need-insights-not-data.md

 > The latest, most advanced fitness and health wearable available.
 Monitor your recovery, sleep, training, and health, with personalized recommendations and coaching feedback.

 I stopped using it because I got no personalized recommendations and coaching feedback.
-And if you recall, it's the thing I talked about at the [end of 2021 in "Do I still need a smartwatch?"](https://milestone.topics.it/2021/12/27/do-I-still-need-a-smartwatch.html):
+I mentioned this at the [end of 2021 in "Do I still need a smartwatch?"](https://milestone.topics.it/2021/12/27/do-I-still-need-a-smartwatch.html):

 > The reality is that I'm looking for a coach.
 And I've been trying to solve the problem through a device for a while, and I failed.
 It was probably expected.